Night of San Juan in Malaga

 Most traditions involve water, fire and wishes, and all of them focus on the year ahead.

 Swim at midnight – take a dip in the Mediterranean to cleanse yourself of all the bad vibes and ensure happiness for the next 12 months.
-Pure traditionalists enter the water walking backwards.
+Purists enter the water walking backwards.

 Beauty treatment – splash your hands and face with seawater at midnight for guaranteed beauty.
 But don’t look in a mirror to see the effects until well into the next day otherwise all that effort will be wasted 😉